Studeas/GRPO-mini/README.md

-# GRPO-Mini
+# OT-GRPO

-**GRPO-Mini** is a lightweight, hackable implementation of **Group Relative Policy Optimization (GRPO)** for fine-tuning Large Language Models (LLMs) via Reinforcement Learning.
+**OT-GRPO** is a lightweight, hackable implementation of **Group Relative Policy Optimization (GRPO)** for fine-tuning Large Language Models (LLMs) via Reinforcement Learning.

-Designed for simplicity and research, this repository provides a clean loop for **Rollout → Evaluation → Policy Update**, supporting multiple divergence constraints including standard KL divergence and Optimal Transport (Sinkhorn) distances.
+Distinct from standard implementations, this project integrates **Optimal Transport (Sinkhorn)** loss to provide a more robust training signal than rigid KL divergence, especially for reasoning tasks where semantic correctness matters more than exact phrasing.

 ## 🚀 Key Features